cg20231c/unity-graphics-grafkom-kereenzz/README.md

 Usually cameras render directly to screen, but for some effects it is useful to make a camera render into a texture.
 This is done by creating a RenderTexture object and setting it as targetTexture on the camera.
 The camera will then render into that texture.

+for the implementation we will follew a simple step to create a mirror:

 1. `Create a camera, set positition and rotation according to the requirement`

    first of all, we setup the scene first, by making 3 cube like in this image below: